Baroka-wp/sinatraBlog/README.md

 # Hello Rails

-Study RoR base on hello world project.
+Study RoR base on Blog project.

 ## Built With